 4. Select to add or replace the gauge.
 Navigate and Select "Save Configuration" when you are happy with the arrangement.
-The display reads "Your favorite configuration has been saved."
-Press Back to exit Editing Favorites.
+The display reads "Your favorite

 Removing a Gauge From Favorites

 Set the parking brake.
-At least one gauge must be in the Favorites view.
-You cannot remove the speedometer, tachometer, fuel, or air pressure gauges.
-If the gauge you want to remove is part of a multiple gauge group, you must remove the whole group.
+At least one gauge

+must be in the Favorites view.
+You cannot

+remove the speedometer, tachometer, fuel,

+or air pressure gauges.
+If the gauge you

+want to remove is part of a multiple gauge

+group, you must remove the whole group.

-- 1. Select "Remove Gauge." - 2.
-Scroll to highlight the gauge and Select.
+- Select "Remove Gauge." - Scroll to highlight the gauge and Select.